Stem cell therapy and Diamond-Blackfan anaemia (DBA)

 Stem cell therapy research

 The primary treatment for severe anaemias is a bone marrow stem cell transplant.
-But ongoing research has proven that Haematopoietic stem cells (HSCs) found in cord blood can achieve normal red blood cell counts in Diamond-Blackfan anaemia patients.
+But ongoing research has proven that haematopoietic stem cells (HSCs) found in cord blood can achieve normal red blood cell counts in Diamond-Blackfan anaemia patients.

-It’s important to note that studies so far recommend allogeneic hematopoietic stem cells (HSCs) for therapy; cord blood stem cells taken from a sibling with a typically higher HLA match.
+It’s important to note that studies so far recommend allogeneic hematopoietic stem cells (HSCs) for therapy; cord blood stem cells taken from a sibling with a typically higher HLA match

 Our stem cell releases for anemia

-To date, Future Health Biobank has released one cord blood stem cell samples for the successful treatment of Diamond-Blackfan anaemia.
+To date, Future Health Biobank has released one cord blood stem cell sample for the successful treatment of Diamond-Blackfan anaemia.
 The patient was a young boy who received the infusions of cord blood from their sibling.

 Many parents and healthcare professionals approach us seeking information for children that are diagnosed with anaemia.
 Our guidance for therapy page provides useful links to the latest developments in stem cell therapies.